Open Source VoIP & ICT Solutions for Businesses Worldwide

 WebRTC and Real-Time Unified Communications

-The WebRTC stack has three core APIs. getUserMedia captures audio and video from the user’s microphone and camera.
-RTCPeerConnection manages the peer-to-peer media connection: it handles codec negotiation (VP8, VP9, H.264 for video; Opus for audio), ICE traversal to punch through NATs and firewalls, DTLS-SRTP encryption, and bandwidth adaptation.
-RTCDataChannel creates bidirectional binary data channels alongside the media streams, enabling file sharing, real-time text, and application-state synchronisation in the same connection.
-For large-scale conferencing where pure peer-to-peer is impractical, Selective Forwarding Units (SFUs) like mediasoup, Janus, LiveKit, and Jitsi act as media routers that receive streams from each participant and forward them selectively to others – reducing each client’s upload bandwidth from N-1 streams to a single stream.
-ICTContact and ICTBroadcast, ICT Innovations’ contact centre products, integrate WebRTC to enable agents to take and make calls directly from their browser without installing a softphone, which simplifies deployment and works on any device with a modern browser.
+The WebRTC stack has three core APIs. getUserMedia captures audio and video from the microphone and camera.
+RTCPeerConnection manages the media connection: codec negotiation (VP8, VP9, H.264 for video; Opus for audio – Opus is particularly good at maintaining quality under packet loss), ICE traversal to punch through NATs and firewalls, DTLS-SRTP encryption, and bandwidth adaptation.
+RTCDataChannel creates bidirectional binary data channels alongside media streams for file sharing and real-time state sync.
+For group calls, pure peer-to-peer doesn’t scale – each participant would need to upload N-1 streams.
+That’s where SFUs (Selective Forwarding Units) come in: LiveKit, mediasoup, Janus, and Jitsi receive one stream per participant and forward them selectively, reducing each client’s upload burden to a single stream.
+ICTContact and ICTBroadcast integrate WebRTC so agents can take and make calls directly from their browser without installing a softphone – genuinely useful for simplifying contact centre deployments.

 Frequently Asked Questions